 The best board game is a brilliant mix of genuine strategy and unpredictable hilarity

 Note: Cosmic Encounter is currently sold out, so is being sold at massively inflated prices by the places that have it – expect to pay more like £35-£40 when it's back in stock in the coming weeks.

 We like to say that Cosmic Encounter is the board game equivalent of Mario Kart – practice will make you better at it, but just enough wild stuff happens in each game that a beginner always has a chance of winning, which makes it great for both first-time players and veterans.

 The wrinkle is that every player has a unique alien power that totally breaks those rules.
 One alien actually wins battles if it loses them.
 One alien gets to take other players’ discarded battle cards, becoming more powerful the more others use their best cards.
-One can just invite itself into others’ encounters as an ally even if they don’t want it.
+One can just invite itself into others’ encounters as an ally even if they don’t want it, raking up the rewards.
 Another actually wins the whole game if it loses all of its ships, meaning no one can tell whether you're going to try to win or intentionally lose any given battle.